juev/awesome-stars/README.md

 - [WeblateOrg/weblate](https://github.com/WeblateOrg/weblate) - Web based localization tool with tight version control integration.
 - [lyft/cartography](https://github.com/lyft/cartography) - Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a Neo4j database.
 - [nltk/nltk](https://github.com/nltk/nltk) - NLTK Source
-- [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗Transformers: State-of-the-art Natural Language Processing for Pytorch, TensorFlow, and JAX.
+- [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Natural Language Processing for Pytorch, TensorFlow, and JAX.
 - [beurtschipper/Depix](https://github.com/beurtschipper/Depix) - Recovers passwords from pixelized screenshots
 - [KasperskyLab/TinyCheck](https://github.com/KasperskyLab/TinyCheck) - TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
 This can be used to check if any suspect or malicious communication is outgoing from a smartphone, by using heuristics or specific Indicators of Compromise (IoCs).
 In order to make it working, you need a computer with a Debian-like operating system and two Wi-Fi interfaces.
 The best choice is to use a Raspberry Pi (2+) a Wi-Fi dongle and a small touch screen.
 This tiny configuration (for less than $50) allows you to tap any Wi-Fi device, anywhere.
 - [dschep/ntfy](https://github.com/dschep/ntfy) - 🖥️📱🔔 A utility for sending notifications, on demand and when commands finish.